-Dividends The whole amount (Note 1) Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of his employment, for a period of 10 years for employments commencing from 1 January 2012 if the annual remuneration exceeds €100.000.
-For employments commencing as from 1 January 2015 the exemption does not apply in case the said individual was a Cyprus tax resident for 3 (or more) tax years out of the 5 tax years immediately prior to the tax year of commencement of the employment nor in the preceding tax year.
-In certain cases it is possible to claim the exemption where income falls below €100.000 per annum.
-The Minister of Finance has announced the intention of the government to introduce amendments to the 50% exemption commencing as from year 2022, including lowering the minimum salary to €55.000 and increasing the years of the exemption to 17.
-Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of his employment.
-For employments commencing during or after 2012, the exemption applies for a period of 5 years commencing from 1st January following the year of commencement of the employment with last eligible year being 2030.
-This exemption may not be claimed in addition to the immediately above mentioned 50% exemption for employment income. annually Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non- Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer The whole amount Profits from the sale of securities The whole amount Capital sums accruing to individuals from any payments to approved funds (eg provident funds) The whole amount Lump sum received by way of retiring gratuity, commutation of pensior or compensation for death or injuries The whole amount
+Interest, except for interest arising from the ordinary business activities The whole amount (Note 1) or closely related to the ordinary business activities of an individual Dividends The whole amount (Note 1) Remuneration for first employment exercised in Cyprus as from 1 January 2022 by an individual who was not a resident of Cyprus for 15 consecutive years prior to their employment commencement if the annual remuneration exceeds €55.000.
+An employee is considered as exercising "first employment" in Cyprus if the said employee did not exercise any salaried services (including occasional employment) in Cyprus, either for a local or a foreign employer, for a 15-year consecutive period immediately prior to the aforesaid employee taking up employment in Cyprus.
+This exemption is applicable once in the taxpayer's lifetime for a period of 17 years.
+Individuals who commenced employment prior to 1 January 2022, may also be eligible to this exemption, subject to conditions.

+Remuneration from first employment exercised in Cyprus commencing after 26 July 2022, by an individual who was not a resident of Cyprus before the commencement of his employment for at least 3 consecutive years and were employed outside of Cyprus by a nonresident employer.
+This exemption is applicable for a period of 7 years, commencing from the year following the year of employment commencement.
+This exemption may not be claimed in addition to the immediately above mentioned 50% exemption for employment income.

+Remuneration from salaried services rendered outside Cyprus for more The whole amount than 90 days in a tax year to a non- Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer

+Profits from a foreign permanent establishment under certain conditions The whole amount Profits from the sale of securities The whole amount Capital sums accruing to individuals from any payments to approved funds (e.g. provident funds) The whole amount Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries The whole amount other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
+Any restriction may be carried forward for 5 years.

-1. Such interest & dividend income is subject to Special Contribution for Defence
+1. Such interest & dividend income may be subject to Special Contribution for Defence